wdiesveld/TinyQueries/README.md

 # TinyQueries

 TinyQueries is a framework to create any data structure out of standard relational databases.
-It uses a simple and powerful syntax to merge and nest SQL queries.
+It uses a simple and powerful syntax to combine SQL queries.

 ## Example